lidstromberg/session/README.md

 * [GCP]'s [Datastore Go client] and [Storage Go client]

 Also uses:
 * [lidstromberg] packages [log], [keypair] and [config].
-Please note the configuration requirements for these packages also.
+Please note that [log] and [config] do not require environment variables to be set, but [keypair] requires encryption keys to be set.
+Refer to the keypair package for further details.
 The easiest way to ensure all of these things are configured, is to refer to the [auth] package itself.

 ## Installation
 Install using go get.